movementc.1790–1830

 German Romanticism

-German Romanticism (Deutsche Romantik) was an intellectual and artistic movement that flourished from the late 18th century into the mid-19th century, emerging as a reaction against Enlightenment rationalism and the mechanising effects of early industrialisation.
+German Romanticism (Deutsche Romantik) was an artistic and intellectual movement that developed from the late 18th to the mid-19th century.
+It emerged partly in response to Enlightenment rationalism and the growing influence of industrialisation.

 Core Ideas & Themes